 Final Thoughts on Creating Borders in Photoshop

-A Photoshop border allows anybody to add a creative, personal touch to any image.
+A Photoshop border allows anybody to add visual interest and a personal touch to any image.
 Even professional photographers use Photoshop to retouch images.
 The best part is that it’s not difficult for beginners, and the sky is the limit when it comes to customizing options.